Arpita-1998/JWT-nodejs/README.md

 # JWT-nodejs
-JWT login authentication using nodejs, express, Bcrypt
+JWT login authentication using nodejs, express, Bcrypt and Postman